Medically reviewed: December 12, 2017

 Do not stop using hydromorphone suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using hydromorphone.

 Never crush or break a hydromorphone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of hydromorphone and similar prescription drugs.
+This can cause in death.

 Store at room temperature away from moisture, heat, and light.
 Throw away any unused liquid after 90 days.